MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/licensing-overview.md

-*Whether or not a case was created in the last 60 days is determined by the source field the "Created On" field is [mapped to](https://docs.microsoft.com/dynamics365/ai/customer-service-insights/map-data).
-By default (i.e. no custom mapping) this would be the ["createdOn" field](https://docs.microsoft.com/common-data-model/schema/core/applicationcommon/foundationcommon/crmcommon/service/case#createdOn) in the Case entity.
+*Whether or not a case was created in the last 60 days is determined by the [mapping of the "Created On" source field in Customer Service Insights](map-data.md).
+If no custom mapping is in place, it's the [createdOn field in the Case entity](https://docs.microsoft.com/common-data-model/schema/core/applicationcommon/foundationcommon/crmcommon/service/case#createdOn).